Right Arrow

 14 minutes

-For production supervisors, the pressure to reduce changeover times while maintaining quality and safety standards creates a daily operational challenge.
+For manufacturing managers, the pressure to reduce changeover times while maintaining quality and safety standards creates a daily operational hurdle.
 This is especially true when managing 50-200+ product switches weekly (Source: Spot AI).
-Achieving SMED (Single-Minute Exchange of Die) targets becomes extremely difficult when changeover times routinely triple during night shifts and inconsistent SOP adherence leads to extended downtimes.
+Reaching SMED (Single-Minute Exchange of Die) targets becomes extremely difficult when changeover times routinely triple during night shifts and inconsistent SOP adherence leads to extended downtimes.

-Video analytics technology offers a data-driven solution to these changeover challenges, delivering live monitoring, automated SOP adherence tracking, and actionable intelligence that help production teams achieve consistent sub-10-minute changeovers across all shifts.
+Video analytics technology offers a data-driven solution to these changeover hurdles, providing live monitoring, automated SOP adherence tracking, and operational data that help production teams attain consistent sub-10-minute changeovers across all shifts.

 Understanding SMED and changeover optimization fundamentals